tk-duy/NMLT/README.md

 # NMLT
-MathPlotFit program for data visualization.
+MathPlotFit - GUI app for data visualization and processing.